 An internship at Oak Ridge National Laboratory further set Carol on a career course that has proven both successful and fulfilling.
-There she met her future thesis advisor, several future colleagues—and the person she’d later marry.
+There she first learned about high performance computing and met her future thesis advisor and several future colleagues.
 “It was a pivotal summer for me, and it really points to the value of internships, both personally and professionally,” she observes.

-That summer experience, and her advisor’s suggestion, later prompted her to pursue postdoctoral study at another national lab, after completing her Ph.D. in computational and applied math at Rice University.
+That summer experience, and her advisor’s suggestion, later prompted her to pursue postdoctoral study at another national lab after completing her Ph.D. in Computational and Applied Mathematics at Rice University.
 Carol recalls, “My advisor mentioned some interesting groundwater work going on at Livermore under Steve Ashby.
 I came and interviewed, and I loved the environment and the people.”

-Carol joined the then-brand-new Center for Applied Scientific Computing, first as a postdoc and then as a staff researcher, and has been there ever since.
+Carol joined the Lab’s Center for Applied Scientific Computing (CASC) in 1996, first as a postdoc and then as a staff researcher.
 CASC has developed a reputation over the years, she notes, as an organization that can solve tough problems, so she and her colleagues are asked to consult on a diverse array of projects.
-“It’s nice because it means I can work at the same place and not be stuck just doing one thing—I get to keep changing it up,” she says.
+“It’s nice because it means I can work at the same place and not just do one thing for a long time—I get to keep changing what I work on,” she says.

-Carol was one of 15 early- and mid-career scientists and engineers recognized for exceptional technical achievement by the Laboratory in 2015.
+Carol has also developed a problem-solving reputation over the years.
+In 2015 she was among the 15 early- and mid-career scientists and engineers recognized by the Lab for exceptional technical achievement, and in 2022 she was promoted to Distinguished Member of Technical Staff, the Lab’s highest technical job classification level.
 Her specialty is developing and delivering nonlinear solvers and time integration methods to the scientific simulation community.
-She has worked with numerous domain scientists to improve the efficiency and robustness of applications, allowing the first-ever or largest simulations in many different areas, from supernovae to groundwater flow.
+Carol has worked with numerous domain scientists to improve the efficiency and robustness of applications, allowing the first-ever or largest simulations in many different areas, from supernovae to groundwater flow.

 In fact, some of Carol’s most impactful efforts have stemmed from the groundwater project that first drew her to the Lab.
 For instance, a novel nonlinear solution strategy she developed and implemented in the ParFlow code for modeling variably saturated subsurface flow in large-scale systems is now used worldwide for watershed simulation and climate analysis.
-She’s currently involved in a Department of Energy (DOE) project to use ParFlow for watershed simulations of the continental United States.
-“These are big models, and there’s some exciting math at play,” she notes.
+ParFlow is currently used in a Department of Energy (DOE) project for watershed simulations of the continental U.S. “These are big models, and there’s some exciting math at play,” she notes.